gummywormz/JARC-APK/readme.md

 * [Sight Words](https://chrome.google.com/webstore/detail/kids-sight-words/inpoiemibmljfjmjmlokfdllnkjejhai)

 After installing them, you will receive the appropriate runtime that is needed.

+UPDATE: Since ARM binaries of ARChon have been released, you can use that if you can't get online or want to be able to have an unlimited number of (unpinnable) apps.

 __Chrome Browser / ARChon Users:__